Multi-Scale Adaptive Network for Single Image Denoising: Proposed Method

 where $F_{TConv}$ is a transpose convolution.
 Then, to address the issue of the disordered details, AFuB adaptively samples and weights the fine-grained features by using coarse-grained features to provide contextual information and fine-grained features to provide details information, \textit{i.e.},

 where $F(\cdot, \cdot)$ is used to compute the offset $(\Delta x, \Delta y)$ w.r.t. the positions $(x, y)$, as well as the corresponding weight $\Delta w$.
-After that, AFuB will transfer the fine-grained details to the coarse-grained context via
+After that, AFuB transfers the fine-grained details to the coarse-grained context via

 where $k$ is the number of fine-grained detail features, $w$ is the learnable weights.
-Similar to AFeB, AFuB employs a convolutional layer as the function $F$ and a modulated deformable convolution to achieve the aggregation in Eq.(\ref{eq:fusion}).
-Finally, AFuB uses a convolutional layer, a leaky relu layer, a convolutional layer and a skip-connection for further refining features, \textit{i.e.},
+Similar to AFeB, AFuB employs a convolution layer as the function $F$ and a modulated deformable convolution to achieve the aggregation in Eq.(\ref{eq:fusion}).
+Finally, AFuB uses a convolution layer, a LeakyReLU layer, a convolution layer, and a skip-connection to further refine features, \textit{i.e.},